adam-26/intl-fmt/README.md

 ### Package Exports
  * `default`: IntlFormatter - the main class used for formatting localized values
  * `Formatter`: IntlFormatter - a named instance of the `default` export, to make browser usage easier
+ * `HtmlFormatter`: IntlHtmlFormatter - A formatter with additional methods for rendering formatted text as HTML elements
  * `addLocaleData: function`: Used to add additional locale data into the current environment
  * `defineMessages: function`: A utility method for provide a hook to babel plugins to messages at build time
  * `StringBuilderFactory`: The default factory method used to format `message` strings